OpenLMIS/openlmis-deployment/provision/README.md

 Then follow its console output to join the rest of the EC2 instances into the swarm.
 (it could be done by switching docker-machine env, or by using the -H flag of docker, the former is easier)

+## 5. Allow Jenkins to access swarm manager

+In order for Jenkins to continuously deploy to the swarm, it needs access to the swarm manager.

+In step 3, when the swarm manager EC2 instance was being provisioned.
+The docker-machine created some certificate files behind the scene.

+Those files should be generate under:

+`[User Home Dir]/.docker/machine/machines/[name of the swarm manager]`

+Those files need to be copied to jenkins(if the provision was done on Jenkins, then there is no need to copy).

+In a Jenkins deployment job, **at the start of its build script**, add:

+`export DOCKER_TLS_VERIFY="1"`
+`export DOCKER_HOST="tcp://[ip of the swarm manager]"` `export DOCKER_CERT_PATH="[path to the dir that contains certs]"`

+This will make following docker commands use the remote daemon, not the local one.

+Now, Jenkins should be able to access and deploy to the swarm.

+**Node**: Jenkins would only need access to the swarm manager, the other nodes are managed by the swarm manager.
+Jenkins does not need direct access to them.